Academic Catalog

 PHIL 20800 Puzzles and Paradoxes (LA)

 This course provides an overview of some famous paradoxes and attempts to resolve them.
 We explore how some of the central historical paradoxes, like Zeno's paradoxes of motion, have brought about revolutionary advances in our thought.
 Central issues in philosophy of language, logic, metaphysics, decision theory, epistemology, and ethics will be introduced through the study of these paradoxes.
-Prerequisites: One liberal arts course; WRTG 10600 or ICSM 10800.
+Prerequisites: One 3-4 credit liberal arts course; WRTG 10600 or ICSM 10800.
 (IRR)

 Attributes: WI